 Include the entire family in your financial planning, because the decisions you make and the goals you set affect the entire family.
 If everyone participates there will be fewer misunderstandings, and more joint effort in reaching goals smoothly.
 Discussing solutions to your family’s money management issues can lead to harmony and cooperation within the home.
 That is far different from the division and bitterness that so often arises within a family as a result of poor financial planning, and it teaches your children about money management!

-Learn as a family to avoid financial pitfalls and take advantage of opportunities and you will be able to live within your income.
+Learn _____ ___ ______________ to avoid financial pitfalls and take advantage of opportunities and you will be able to live within your income.
 Yes, living within your income is a possibility.
 It is not only a possibility; heaven expects it of you.
 God gave you 2350 Bible verses to help with that.Do you think that is enough?
 Do you think He expects you to live within your income?
 I do!
 And I am glad to testify that God has given me fantastic financial lessons and tests.
 The results have been most wonderful.
 Thank you Jesus!
 Thank you that you have a plan.
 Thank you that you know best.
 Thank you for this inspirational message.
 Making other people successful.
 What a privilege.
 Glory to Your name.

 Blessings to you, our dear friends!